 Sir Anthony Hopkins is the third Marvel Cinematic Universe actor to star in a Transformers movie, after Hugo Weaving (the voice of Megatron in the first three films), and he is the second actor from the RED comic book movies to do so after John Malkovich (Bruce Brazos in Transformers: Dark of the Moon (2011)).

 Omar Sy (Hot Rod) is the fourth actor from the X-Men franchise to appear in a Transformers feature.
-The previous three actors were Ty Olsson (Mithcell Laurio in X-Men 2 (2003)), who played Downshift in Transformers: Energon (2004), and Kelsey Grammer (Beast/Hank McCoy) and T.J.
+The previous three actors were Ty Olsson (Mithcell Laurio in X2: X-Men United (2003)), who played Downshift in Transformers: Energon (2004), Kelsey Grammer (Beast/Hank McCoy), and T.J.
 Miller (Weasel), who were both in Transformers: Age of Extinction (2014).

 This is the second Transformers installment for Stanley Tucci, who played Merlin.
 Previously he played Joshua Joyce in Transformers: Age of Extinction (2014).